TristanTurcotte/cardable-godot/docs/user_content.md

                             "type": "center_screen",
                             "size": 60,
-                            "text": "You must choose a card from your hand to play facedown!", "time": -1, // The message will be on screen the entire time until this action is taken (since there is no 'condition' field)
+                            "text": "You must choose a card from your hand to play facedown!", "time": -1, // The message will be on screen the entire time until this action is taken/no longer available (since there is no 'condition' field)
                         },
                         "type": "hand_pick",
                         "type_params": 1, // Optional, but says to 'hand_pick' to only accept 1 card
+                        "primitives": [
-                        "primitives": {
+                            {
                                 "endpoint": "place_card",
                                 "params": [
                                     "action.hand_pick", "player.front", true // Place card, the card the player picked, placed at the location called "front" belonging to the player, while facedown
                                 ],
                             },
+                            {
+                                "endpoint": "increment",
+                                "params": [
+                                    "globals.placed_cards", 1 // Increase the value stored in the variable 'placed_cards' by 1
+                                ]
+                            }
+                        ],
                     },
                     {
                         "action_name": "transition",